Eat & Drink

 XS Espresso

 Head to Kotara, Jesmond, or Bennetts Green for a nourishing bowl of goodness at XS Espresso.
-Their açai bowls are topped with strawberries, kiwi, granola, shredded coconut, chia seeds, almond flakes and optional honey.
+Its açai bowls are topped with strawberries, kiwi, granola, shredded coconut, chia seeds, almond flakes and optional honey.

 Where: Shop J001E, 1 Kullaiba Rd, Kotara | 41/28 Blue Gum Rd, Jesmond | 20 Pacific Hwy, Bennetts Green